 Hallie lives in Rhode Island with her amazing daughter and her kittie.
 She recently started a small business selling her original art and embroidered original sketches.
 Hallie brings both her creative and administrative background to her work with DINET.
 She entered the world of dysautonomia when she was thrust into the role of caretaker at a young age when her mother became ill.
 Hallie became symptomatic during her pregnancy spending the bulk of that time unable to stand for more than a minute or two.
 She now says that she has a new understanding of what patients go through after experiencing it herself.
 Luckily her symptoms went away after she delivered her healthy baby girl, but Hallie finds a renewed dedication to educating people she meets about dysautonomia.

-Hallie works on special projects for DINET and helps the board with administrative projects and website projects.
+Hallie works on special projects for DINET and website projects.
+Hallie was nominated to the role of Board Secretary in 2022.

-Judith Pettibone, Newsletter EditorJudith is a parent of two daughters, one of whom has just been recently diagnosed with POTS after a six year long search.
+Judith Pettibone, Newsletter EditorJudith is a parent of two daughters, one of whom has just been recently diagnosed with POTS after a six-year-long search.
 She is an Occupational Therapist by training and a professional writer.
 She is working on a book about The Colorado Boys Ranch and is a regular columnist in her small town paper.
 Her particular interest lies in the challenges of caretaking as well as in the many issues raised with the medical field and how it treats the chronically ill.
 Judith lives in Monument, Colorado with her husband, senior in high school daughter and her college-aged daughter on those weekends when she comes home to eat and do laundry.
-For information about our newsletter, please contact the newsletter staff through the email@example.com mailbox.Katherine Munson, Forum AdministratorKatherine holds a M.S. from the University of Maryland in Conservation Biology and Sustainable Development.
+For information about our newsletter, please contact the newsletter staff through the firstname.lastname@example.org mailbox.Katherine Munson, Forum AdministratorKatherine holds an M.S. from the University of Maryland in Conservation Biology and Sustainable Development.
 She works part-time as a natural resources planner for local government on Maryland's eastern shores.
 Katherine developed pregnancy/postpartum induced POTS with the birth of her first child in October 2002.
 For information about our forums, please contact Dinetforums@dinet.org